 Rings is a fairly basic system, but allows you to add indoor/outdoor video cameras, the video doorbell viewer, and other devices to enable home automation capabilities.
 They also offer home lighting options.
 The 24/7 monitoring service is optional so you don't have to worry about extensive contracts.

-Abode's basic system is very limited but you can add a wide variety of devices such as indoor/outdoor cameras, entry sensors, motion detectors, and a variety of devices that are geared toward home automation.
+Abode's kits include standard equipment, but you can add a wide variety of devices such as indoor/outdoor cameras, entry sensors, motion detectors, and a variety of devices that are geared toward home automation.

 Neither company requires a long-term contract or service agreement and allows you to pay on a month to month basis if you decide you want 24/7 professional monitoring.